Phase transitions for transitive local diffeomorphism with break points on the circle and Holder continuous potentials: Proof of the main results

 \subsection{Multifractal analysis}

-In this section we will prove the Corollary \ref{maincoroC}.
+In this section, we will prove the Corollary \ref{maincoroC}.

-We will fix a Holder continuous potential $\phi $ and the notations from the previous section.
+We will fix a H\"older continuous potential $\phi $ and the notations from the previous section.
 We are interested in understanding the sets:

-The proof could be inspired by the ideas of \cite{BCF22}, which indicate that phase transitions imply a good understanding of multifractal analysis.
-However, since we are in the onedimensional context, we will use Hofbauer's work \cite{Ho10}.
+The proof could be inspired by the ideas of \cite{BCF22}, which indicate that a good understanding of phase transitions implies a good understanding of multifractal analysis.
+However, since we are in the one-dimensional context, we will use Hofbauer's work \cite{Ho10}.
 Hofbauer introduces the pressure function $\tau(t):=P_{top}(f, t\phi)$ and its Legendre transform $\hat{\tau}$ defined by on the set $H := \{s \in \R : st \leq \tau(t) \text{ for all } t \in \R\}$.
 In his paper, Hofbauer uses the Legendre transform $\hat{\tau}$ to characterize the entropy spectrum of Birkhoff averages.
-In fact, it has been proved that
+In fact, it has been proven that

 \